muydanny/backend-curriculum-site/module2/lessons/partials.md

 ---

-You should now have `artists/_form.html.erb`, `artists/new.html.erb`  and  `artists/edit.html.erb` files in your views directory that look somthing like the following.
+You should now have `artists/_form.html.erb`, `artists/new.html.erb`  and  `artists/edit.html.erb` files in your views directory that look something like the following.

 **app/views/artists/_form.html.erb**